hatonthecat/hatonthecats/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on ...tech-support job-search
+- 🔭 I’m currently working on ...tech-support job-search.
+I am a cataloger of technologies and a technical polyglot of sorts.
 - 🌱 I’m currently learning ...systems research, kernel lingo, Limbo programming language
 - 👯 I’m looking to collaborate on ...anything
 - 🤔 I’m looking for help with ...employment